IZn0gooD/Main/README.md

 # Discord Minecraft Server Bot

 ## Description
 Discord Minecraft Server Bot is a discord bot whose purpose is to look at a minecraft server instance, check whether it is running or not and turn it on or off accordingly.

+⚠️ An account called “minecraft” is required in the instance on which you're going to run the bot.
+Otherwise adapt the shell scripts to your liking. ⚠️
 ## Features
 - Discord command "!minecraft"
 - Script write in shell to check server status